moustafamamdouh2000/MathHero-OpenGL/README.md

 # 🛠 Getting started
-you need to have c++ compiler installed or if you're using IDE with compiler installed , you have to add openGL library to it. its recommended to use codeblocks the instruction are avaliable in the 'insturction pdf' file
+you need to have c++ compiler installed or if you're using IDE with compiler installed , you have to add openGL library to it. its recommended to use codeblocks the instruction are avaliable in the 'installiation pdf' file

 Note: you can follow the guide with some online search to use it in the visual studio code , then you can use the following command to compile the app
 `gcc Math_hero.cpp  -lglut32 -lglu32 -lopengl32  -o MathHero`